genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/003_grid-pro/docs/api/grid-pro.gridpro.applytemplatedefinitions.md

 > use `applyTemplateDefinitions` instead.
 >

-Will merge templated column definitions with `columnDefs` plus localStorage's column state or `deferredColumnStates`<!-- -->.
+Will merge templated column definitions with `columnDefs` plus localStorage's column state or `deferredColumnStates`.

 **Signature:**